IVRPowers/blog/content/post/products/video-rtc-core-features.md

 ## Screen Sharing.
 Video Gateway supports to share a screen or window from the Agent peers to manage an advanced Call Center interaction with Users.
 A special extension can be added on demand for your Video RTC projects and it works with most Web Browsers.
 [Learn more](http://blog.ivrpowers.com/post/products/video-rtc-screen-sharing/).

-## Video Calling.
-Video Gateway provides a simpler way for people to communicate via web.
-It integrates seamlessly into the workflows and it is easy to manage.
-Agents or customers can communicate instantly over video without downloading software or installing plugins.
-[Learn more](http://blog.ivrpowers.com/post/products/video-rtc-video-calling/).

-## Voice Calling.
-Video Gateway  ensures that no one misses out on the full application experience.
-It helps to provide an effective customer care, offering the option to hear voices in real-time.
-Voice Calling keeps interactions as easy, simply and fast as possible.
-[Learn more](http://blog.ivrpowers.com/post/products/video-rtc-voice-calling/).

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications